soimmary/NEREL_thesis/README.md

 # Authors

-- Maria Bocharova, the Higher School of Economics
+- **Maria Bocharova**, the Higher School of Economics
-- Oleg Serikov, a scientific supervisor, the Higher School of Economics
+- **Oleg Serikov**, a scientific supervisor, the Higher School of Economics
-- Ekaterina Voloshina, a scientific supervisor, the University of Gothenburg
+- **Ekaterina Voloshina**, a scientific supervisor, the University of Gothenburg

 # Bibgliography
 Atnashev, T., Ganeeva, V., Kazakov, R., Matyash, D., Sonkin, M., Voloshina, E., Serikov, O., & Artemova, E. (2022).
 Razmecheno: Named Entity Recognition from Digital Archive of Diaries" Prozhito".
 In Proceedings of the 5th International Conference on Computational Linguistics in Bulgaria (CLIB 2022), pages 22–38, Sofia, Bulgaria.